cppservergit/apiserver2/readme.md

 | make server_sanitize_address     | apiserver_sanitizer_address     | Detects memory problems
 | make server_sanitize_leak     | apiserver_sanitizer_leak     | Same as above, plus memory leaks

 Whenever you produce a new executable different from `make server` you should edit `run.sh` to invoke the new binary, its name changes depending on the `make` target used to compile.
 The sanitizer builds are not optimized and include debug symbols (-g).
-It could be a good idea to deploy in production server_app and server_perflog_app (also optimized for production), and switch between them in `run.sh` if the need arises to obtain performance metrics, a restart will take milliseconds only.
-Besides server and server_perflog, none of the other `make` targets are intended for production use.
+It could be a good idea to deploy in production apiserver and apiserver_perflog (also optimized for production), and switch between them in `run.sh` if the need arises to obtain performance metrics, a restart will take milliseconds only.
+Besides apiserver and apiserver_perflog, none of the other `make` targets are intended for production use.

-Debug and Performance logs do not have any cost impact, unless you compile with their respective `make` targets, the way the `Makefile` and the C++ programming was done, the code to log these levels `debug` and `perf` won't be compiled if the targets were not used during `make`.

 ## **Configuring the Server**